CrossRef/event-data-user-guide/docs/best-practice/publishers-best-practice.md

 ## Don't require cookies

-Some Publisher sites don't allow browsers to visit unless cookies are enabled, and block visitors that don't accept them.
+Some publisher sites don't allow browsers to visit them unless cookies are enabled, and they block visitors that don't accept them.
 If your site does this, we will be unable to collect DOIs for your Events.

 **Action:** Allow your site to be accessed without cookies.

 ## Don't require JavaScript to read your pages

-Some Publisher sites require JavaScript to be enabled, and don't show any content to browsers that don't execute JavaScript.
+Some publisher sites require JavaScript to be enabled, and they don't show content to browsers that don't execute JavaScript.
 The Event Data Agent does not execute JavaScript when looking for a DOI.
 If your site does this, we will be unable to collect DOIs for your Events.

 **Actions:**

 - Allow your site to be accessed without JavaScript.
 - If you are unable to do do this, at least include the `<meta name="dc.identifier">` tag in the HTML header.

-## Review Terms of use
+## Review terms of use

 You should be familiar with the [Terms of Use](https://www.crossref.org/services/event-data/terms/).